John-Bell/HuggingFace/README.md

 ## Acknowledgments

-This project includes content and resources from the [Hugging Face Course](https://github.com/huggingface/notebooks).
-I thank the Hugging Face team for their incredible work in democratizing machine learning model sharing and research.
+This project includes content and resources from the [HuggingFace Course](https://github.com/huggingface/notebooks).
+I thank the HuggingFace team for their incredible work in democratizing machine learning model sharing and research.

 ## License